History

 Membership Information

-Members of the BMPA have unlimited access for their vehicle to enter the Park during open hours with no entrance fee.
-All of the Park’s public programs are available to them at no charge.
-Specifically, this means that members don’t have to pay normal fees for planetarium programs, barge rides, or special shows in the Nature Center or the amphitheater.
-Free tickets for these events are also available for guests (see “Categories and Benefits” below).
-Members also receive a quarterly newsletter and are invited to at least one special event for members each year.
-Membership dues can be paid at any time and are good for one year from the month of payment.
+Members of Bays Mountain Park have access for their vehicle to enter the park during open hours with no entrance fee.
+Members receive discounted program fee rates for almost all of our programs, including many for no cost!
+Members also receive a quarterly email newsletter and are invited to at least one special event for members each year.
+Membership dues can be paid at any time and are good for one year from the day of payment.

-You can also purchase your membership right here, right now!
+You can purchase your membership right here, right now!

 Categories & Benefits